 - 2 ears fresh sweet corn, 1-1/2 to 2 cups kernels

 - 1 large tomato, peeled, seeded and diced

 - 2 tablespoons fresh cilantro, chives or basil, finely chopped

 - Position a rack 2 to 3 inches from the broiler and preheat for 7 to 10 minutes.
 Line a broiler pan with aluminum foil and coat with nonstick spray.

 - Arrange the catfish fillets in a single layer on the prepared pan.
-Brush with a small amount of olive oil and season lightly with the coriander, garlic powder, salt and pepper.
+Brush with a small amount of olive oil and season lightly with the all-purpose seasoning blend (see notes), and a few grinds of black pepper.
 Set aside while you prepare the salsa.